 To me, my recovery feels extremely fast, compared to 7 months before that I was only getting worse.
 I honestly didn't think it would work so well.
 I'm still surprised that it did.

-I cannot guarantee that this is something that will work every time, but at least I feel confident that I will be able to find a way that works for me.
+I cannot guarantee that this is something that will work every time, but at least I feel confident that I will always be able to find a way that works for me.

-This experience has taught me the importance of trusting myself over all other people, and that taking care of my own needs first is the key to being able to do anything worthwhile in life.
+This experience has taught me the importance of trusting myself over other people, and that taking care of my own needs first is the key to being able to do anything worthwhile in life.

 Before this, I had an immense amount of guilt about relaxation and “laziness”.
 I felt like I deserved to be a failure because I simply hadn’t worked hard enough, and then I ran myself into the ground working even harder, never satisfied with my progress.

-I’ve learned about the medicine of ease, rest and letting go – things that were “dirty words” before, that I never allowed myself to really enjoy.
+I’ve learned about the medicine of ease, rest, and letting go – things that were “dirty words” before, that I never allowed myself to really enjoy.